Mini Stroke Recovery and Prophylaxis with Biofeedback

 Insights

-Pre-session: load can be adjusted based on individual responses as shown in baseline HRV and CV.
+Pre-session: load can be adjusted based on individual responses, as shown in baseline HRV and CV.
 In particular:

 • Athletes showing a reduced HRV and increased CV most likely struggle with the load and might benefit from reduced load or other recovery strategies (sleep, diet, yoga, or different ways to minimize non-training-related stress, for example).